joakim-brannstrom/dextool/plugin/mutate/README_config.md

 mutants will only be done if there is nothing else to be done.

 `parallel_test`: How many test binaries to run in parallel.

+# Resources

+The runtime resources that are installed together with the tool such as the header that is injected for schemata can be overridden.
+Dextool mutate searches the following directories, in this order, for the resources:

+ * `$XDG_RUNTIME_DIR`/.local/share/dextool/data/mutate
+ * `which dextool`/data/mutate
+ * `dirname $(which dextool)`/data/mutate
+ * `$XDG_DATA_DIRS`/dextool/data/mutate

+A user that wants to change the injected schemata header would for example add the `schemata_header.c` to `$XDG_RUNTIME_DIR/.local/share/dextool/data/mutate`